SUNDAY SERVICE TIMES

 VOLUNTEER AT EMMAUS HOUSE: Are you interested in serving others?
 Possible opportunities for you at Emmaus House include: serving meals, assisting with STEAM programs, reading to children, tutoring middle and high school students, and providing sandwiches and food pantry items for those in need.
 For more info, contact Rosalyn Devine!

 BRING YOUR OFFERING FOR CAC: Every Sunday HIEC parishioners make donations of clothes and food for CAC.
 These donations are placed in the wicker offering baskets outside the Nave entrance before the 10am liturgy and presented with our offerings of bread, wine and pledges.
 Make this kind of giving a regular part of your worship at HIEC as we seek to make Sandy Springs a holier place for all God’s children.
 Donations are delivered to CAC each week by the Men of HI.

-CHILDREN'S & YOUTH CHOIR: Wednesday children and youth choir activities are in full effect at Holy Innocents', and we would love to have your kids take part in this fun and incredible formation.
+CHILDREN'S & YOUTH CHOIR: Wednesday children and youth choir activities are a great way for your kids to learn about scriptures, themselves, and engage with other kids their age in a fun formation setting!
 For more info and to view our schedule, click HERE!

-READING CONNECTIONS: The women's book club will meet on February 12 from 6:00pm-7:30pm in Bishop Commons to discuss the book The Woman in White by Wilkie Collins.
+READING CONNECTIONS: The women’s book club will meet on May 14 from 6:00pm-7:30pm in Bishop Commons to discuss the book Before We Were Yours by Lisa Wingate.
 We hope you will join us for in depth discussions and good company!

 Contact: Rosie Bullard

 ST. MONICA’S GUILD: The women of St. Monica’s will meet Tuesday, May 15 at 10:30am in Inglett Hall for their monthly meeting.